UtrechtUniversity/msl_ckan_core/README.md

 Make sure to keep the above order of plugin declaration in the `ckan.ini`.
 The order of plugin loading determines the order of execution of hooks and usage of templates.

+## general settings

+the following line should be added to within the [app:main] section:

+      search.facets.limit = 10000

 ### plugin specific settings
 _Keep in mind that all plugin specific settings should be added within the same block of settings as the `ckan.plugins` section within the `clan.ini`!_